jshvarts/MosbyMVP/hello-world-viewstate/README.md

 In this example, the View is an Activity.
 It extends Mosby's abstract `MvpViewStateActivity` which extends `AppCompatActivity`.
 The View defines custom `ViewState` to be preserved on device configuration changes such as rotation.

-Instead of extending `MvpViewStateActivity`, the View could implement Mosby's `MvpViewStateDelegateCallback` instead.
+Instead of extending `MvpViewStateActivity`, the View could implement Mosby's `MvpViewStateDelegateCallback`.

 ## Presenter